MRtecno98/SpigotCommons/README.md

 The project's POM contains some custom profiles for automatically executing specific actions

 * `major-version`: Deactivates the Git Commit ID Plugin and removes its snippet from the version, used for building major versions which are not commit-linked
+* `experimental-version`: Deactivates the Git Commit ID Plugin and marks this build as `EXPERIMENTAL`, when building in a dev environment it's recommended to use this option to prevent overlap of official versions and forks.